fbpx

 Message from the Director Open Close

-Greetings to all fellow allies, innovators, and lifelong learners,
+Greetings to all fellow colleagues, innovators, and lifelong learners,

-I am honored and excited to announce the establishment of the Southeastern Center for Asian Resources and Intercultural Studies, which aims to promote social justice, equity, and intercultural understanding through education, advocacy, and community engagement.
+I am honored and excited to announce the establishment of the Southeastern Center for Asian Resources and Intercultural Studies.
+This center is dedicated to advancing knowledge, understanding, and appreciation of various cultures through education, advocacy, and community engagement.

-We invite you to join us in supporting AAPI student organizations, expanding horizons, experiencing immersive festivals, and diving into the exciting world of anime and Asian pop culture.
-We offer seminars and webinars on a variety of topics, ranging from teaching Asian languages to exploring the rich cultural heritage of diverse communities.
+We invite you to engage with us in supporting student organizations, exploring new cultural horizons, participating in immersive festivals, and delving into the vibrant realms of Asian pop culture and media.
+Our center offers a range of seminars and webinars on topics such as Asian languages and the rich cultural heritage of various communities.

-Let’s work together to make our vision a reality.
+Together, let’s strive to turn our shared vision into a reality.

 Initiatives Open Close